 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Interestingly enough, this recipe called "city chicken" rarely contains any chicken at all.
-This mock drumstick entree is made up of either cubes of meat or ground meat that is sometimes shaped into a chicken drumstick and placed on a skewer.
+This mock drumstick entrée is made up of either cubes of meat or ground meat that is sometimes shaped into a chicken drumstick and placed on a skewer.
 It consists of meat scraps that today is most often pork but can be veal as well.
 After being shaped, the city chicken is sometimes breaded and either fried or baked.

 City chicken has a long history and has traveled from the kitchens of the Midwest to homes in the South, adapting and changing slightly over the years creating similar recipes but each with their own personal touch.
 Almost all recipes include pork but vary regionally in their style of preparation.
 Some are simply formed and then baked, while others are marinated and deep-fried.
 This version includes ground veal and/or pork and is as coated in cracker meal and baked.

-- Preheat oven to 400F; grease a jelly roll pan well.
+Preheat oven to 400 F. Grease a jelly roll pan well.

-- Combine ground meat, egg, milk, 1/2 cup cracker crumbs, salt, pepper, and sage in a large bowl; gently mix until well blended.
+Combine ground meat, egg, milk, 1/2 cup cracker crumbs, salt, pepper, and sage in a large bowl; gently mix until well blended.

-- Place melted butter in a bowl wide enough to fit drumstick; put remaining 1 cup cracker crumbs in a pie plate.
+Place melted butter in a bowl wide enough to fit drumstick; put remaining 1 cup cracker crumbs in a pie plate.

-- Place drumsticks in a single layer in the greased jelly roll pan.

-- Drizzle remaining melted butter over tops of drumsticks.
+Place drumsticks in a single layer in greased jelly roll pan and drizzle remaining melted butter over tops of drumsticks.

 Bake for about 45 minutes, until golden brown.